- Oil Spill Prevention and Response – http://www.oilspillprevention.org/

-Sound waves help scientists map the ocean floor and geology beneath it.
+Sound waves (PDF) help scientists map the ocean floor and geology beneath it.

 - Surveyors release compressed air into the water to create short duration sound waves that reflect off subsurface rock layers and are “heard” by sensors being towed behind the vessel.

 - Scientists analyze the collected data and use it to create maps of geologic structures that could contain energy resources beneath the ocean floor.

 - The sound produced during seismic surveys is comparable in magnitude to many naturally occurring and other man-made ocean sound sources, including wind and wave action, rain, lightning strikes, marine life, and shipping.

 - Survey operations are normally conducted at a speed of approximately 4.5 to 5 knots (~5.5 mph), with the sound source typically activated at 10-15 second intervals.
 As a result, the sound does not last long in any one location and is not at full volume 24 hours a day.

 How do Seismic Surveys Impact Marine Life?

 After examining decades of scientific research and real-world experience, federal regulators determined that seismic surveys in the Atlantic OCS will have no measurable impact on fish or marine mammal populations.

 - In the words of the federal Bureau of Ocean Energy Management (BOEM), “there has been no documented scientific evidence of noise from air guns used in geological and geophysical (G&G) seismic activities adversely affecting marine animal populations or coastal communities.”